digital-asset/docs.daml.com/docs/3.0.0/docs/upgrade/automation.rst

 #.
 A Daml script that will be executed once by Alice and creates an
    ``UpgradeCarbonCertProposal`` contract for each owner.
+..
+FIXME!(https://github.com/digital-asset/daml/issues/18650) this needs to be rewritten to avoid 'daml navigator'
 #.
 Navigator to accept the ``UpgradeCarbonCertProposal`` as Bob.
 While we
    could also use a Daml script to accept the proposal, this step will often be exposed as part of a web UI so doing it interactively in